HaneulCheong/Elysium-for-DeCiv-Redux/README.md

 - Replaces Prison Camp
 - Gained
   - +1 Culture
+  - Only available in cities with a Stele of Constitution
 - Lost
   - Can only be built in annexed city
   - Provides 1 Slave